Frazer Hines: Emmerdale

-After his tenure as Jamie in Doctor Who, Hines resumed the life of a jobbing actor, appearing in several films such as The Last Valley and Zeppelin (both 1971), until 1972 when he was cast in the soap opera Emmerdale Farm as Joe Sugden, a role he played until 1994.
+After his tenure as Jamie in Doctor Who, Hines appeared in several films such as The Last Valley and Zeppelin (both 1971), until 1972 when he was cast in the soap opera Emmerdale Farm as Joe Sugden, a role he played until 1994.
 In between making episodes of Emmerdale, as it was renamed in 1989, he has continued a career in the theatre and made occasional appearances in other TV shows.
 Hines was the subject of This Is Your Life in 1992 after Michael Aspel surprised him during the filming of Emmerdale.
 He stated in a 2019 interview, "I left Emmerdale because I got sick of going to work when it was dark and coming home when it was dark.
 I'd just got married and owned a stud farm, and so I said I would leave."
 He stated he was asked back to the show the following year but refused and was later killed off.
 Despite his off-screen death, Hines confirmed that he would like to return to the soap.

 After Emmerdale

 Straight out of Emmerdale, in 1995 Hines toured the UK in a production of Doctor in the House with Vicki Michelle, Robin Askwith and Windsor Davies.
 In 1998, he starred as Inspector Lord in a touring production of Spider's Web.
-Hines guest starred in an episode of Dalziel and Pascoe in 2006 and appeared with Kate O'Mara in a tour of The Hollow later that year.
+Hines appeared with Kate O'Mara in a tour of The Hollow later that year.
 Hines appeared in Peter Kay's Comic Relief video of 2007, as one of the many guests dancing to the song I'm Gonna Be (500 Miles) by the Proclaimers.
 In 2011, he toured in the play Five Blue Haired Ladies Sitting on a Green Park Bench with Shirley Anne Field and Anita Harris.
-He appeared in the film A Voice to Die For in 2013.
 In 2014, Hines appeared in the film Two Days in the Smoke.
 He also appeared as Daddy Warbucks in the stage musical Annie in 2014.

-Hines was cast in a 2015 episode of the television adaptation of Outlander, which he had helped to inspire.
+Hines was cast in an episode of the television adaptation of Outlander, which he had helped to inspire.
 In the May 2015 episode "Wentworth Prison", Hines portrayed Sir Fletcher Gordon, an English prison warden.
+Hines said: "When it came to pass that they were making a TV series, I said 'I've got to be in it!'.
+My agent said they were casting for Sir Fletcher Gordon, so I went to see the casting director – it wasn't a given, I had to go and read for the part.
+I'm glad I did."

 From 2016 to 2017, Hines starred as Albert Blunderstone in the tour of the play Seriously Dead.

-In 2018, Hines starred in the award winning short film Sundown which was directed by Ryan Hendrick and also appeared in the sci-fi western film Blood Corral.
-In 2019, he starred in an audio film of Up Pompeii!, celebrating the fiftieth anniversary of the series, appearing alongside original cast members including Madeline Smith and Tim Brooke-Taylor.
+In 2019, Hines starred in an audio film of Up Pompeii!, celebrating the fiftieth anniversary of the series, appearing alongside original cast members including Madeline Smith and Tim Brooke-Taylor.
 Hines appeared as Sonny Troughton, a former criminal, in two episodes of Doctors in 2020 and starred in the romantic-comedy film Lost at Christmas set in the Scottish Highlands later that same year.